lanpt0901/mvn-sotatek-lanpt/README.md

 - Business:
   > Open eBay page, change currency from VND to $, get all item of current page and add to list

-  > verify result search: if all item of current page include one of key in keyword search => return true
+  > Verify result search: if all item of current page include one of key in keyword search => return true
   > Then: Open Amazon page, get all item of current page and add to other list
   > verify result search: if all item of current page include one of key in keyword search => return true